-Our Vision: Improving Australia’s health through excellence in preventative health and lifestyle improvement with Natural Therapy Health Care Modalities
+Vision: Improving Australia’s health through excellence in preventative health with Natural Therapy Health Care Modalities

-The concept of Active Prevention can be focused upon, as part of the different care we facilitate. info on Active Prevention)
+The concept of Active Prevention has to be focused upon, as a vital part of Natural Medicine.

 Before Natural Medicine Modalities can be accepted into the the Australian Conventional Health System, it needs to overcome its long standing self-imposed problems of division and alienation between the varied Associations, interest groups, related bodies as well as individuals.

-The "NMAB" would promote the development, research and practice of All Modalities, BUT also respects and supports the diversity of approaches within the profession.
+"NMAB" supports the development, research and practice of All Modalities, AND also respects and supports the diversity of approaches within the profession.

-The Goal could be to protect, advance and achieve recognition for Natural Therapies in General, and for Naturopathy, Herbal Medicine and other primary modalities such as Ayurveda and Homeopathy specifically.
+The Goal is to protect, advance and achieve recognition for Natural Therapies in General, and for Naturopathy, Herbal Medicine and other primary modalities such as Ayurveda and Homeopathy specifically.

 Biased research against Natural Therapy, based on Medical System Standards, such as double blind testing and evidence.

 The Natural Therapy System can Only be validated by it's own standards, and by it's "Clinical Evidence".

 The medical system uses prescription drugs and surgical intervention, which absolutely have to have full evidence and need double blind testing.

-TO UNITE, the NMAB will seek to find a mutual, common ground approach, goals and outcomes that can be accepted by all, while giving space to individual bodies for their own specific purpose. ( registration included)
+NMAB will seek to find a mutual, common ground approach, goals and outcomes that can be accepted by all, while giving space to individual bodies for their own specific purpose.

 NMAB will outline ideas and recommendation open for discussions, and it will invite everyone to take part, esp Associations, and specific interest groups, including Facebook Groups.

-Inadvertently FoSM is 'teaching us', of "What NOT to do", and what we can do instead.
+Inadvertently FoSM is 'teaching us' "What NOT to do", and what to do instead.

 Diagnosing Diseases, and misdiagnosing